Prisoner of War/Missing in Action (POW/MIA)

 As you entered the dining area, you may have noticed a table – raised to call your attention to its purpose – it is reserved to honor our missing loved ones.

-Set for six (five/one), the empty places represent Americans who were or are missing from each of the five services: Army, Marine Corps, Navy, Air Force, and Coast Guard (and military service civilians*), all with us in spirit.
+Set for six (one/whatever number), the empty places represent Americans who were or are missing from each of the five services: Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard (and military service civilians*), all with us in spirit.

 *This means only the civilians who served with the military.